-- Evaluating the effects of the business and setting targets to drive continuous improvement. - Avoiding, preventing and mitigating human rights issues. - Communicating expectations to all stakeholders, including business partners. - Implementing human rights screening, training and monitoring of internal operations and supply chain partners.
+- Proactively assessing our human rights impacts on an ongoing basis as part of the Group's core business processes. - Evaluating the effects of the business and setting targets to drive continuous improvement. - Avoiding, preventing and mitigating human rights issues. - Communicating expectations to all stakeholders, including business partners. - Implementing human rights screening, training and monitoring of internal operations and supply chain partners.

-Wasco adheres to all applicable employment and human rights regulations where operations are based.
+WSC adheres to all applicable employment and human rights regulations where its operations are based.
 Suppliers must do the same and abide by the Group's Principles of Business Conduct and Human Rights Statement as a minimum.
+To ensure that suppliers abide by the Group's Principles of Business Conduct and Human Rights Statement, it is included in our procurement process for vendors to sign our Corporate Social Responsibility (Labor) declaration.

-Wasco follows labour laws and its Principles of Business Conduct, which cover human rights issues, including non-discrimination, freedom of association and collective bargaining, child labour and forced and compulsory labour.
+WSC ensures compliance to all relevant labour laws and our internal Principles of Business Conduct covers human rights issues, including non-discrimination, freedom of association and collective bargaining, prevention of child labour, forced and compulsory labour.